AltoRetrato/Oneiric-Quest/README.md

 ## Alpha Version Notice

-The current version of the emulator is an alpha release, which means it is a work in progress and may have rough edges.
-While I strive to provide the best experience possible, please be aware that some features may be incomplete or subject to bugs.
+The current version is an alpha release, which means it is a work in progress and may have rough edges.
+While I strive to provide the best experience possible, please be aware that some features are incomplete or subject to bugs.
 Feedback and bug reports are appreciated.

 ## Table of Contents